Fresh Prince of Bel Air star Alfonso Ribeiro to be guest judge on Strictly Come Dancing 2018

 - RadioTimes.com newsletter: get the latest TV and entertainment news direct to your inbox

-The Fresh Prince star will be in Elstree Studios – where Strictly is filmed – anyway on Thursday 18th October to host a pilot version of the BBC’s new Family Fortunes-style game show Money Tree.
+The Fresh Prince star will be in BBC Elstree studios – just around the corner from where Strictly is filmed – anyway on Thursday 18th October to host a pilot version of the BBC’s new Family Fortunes-style game show Money Tree.

 Ribeiro’s foray into BBC entertainment’s got us like…